 A direct cremation (a non-attended cremation without a formal funeral service) is the most affordable funeral option.
 The average cost of a direct cremation in Australia is $4,000, according to finder.com.au.
 Prices remain lower than a traditional cremation or burial service because there is often no need for a chapel, celebrant, flowers, or other additions to the funeral service.
 Families will often hold their own celebration of life after the direct cremation has taken place, to honour their loved one.

-In contrast, the average cost of a direct cremation with Bare is around $2,000.
+In contrast, *the national average cost of an at-need direct cremation with Bare is around $2,100.
 Bare saves Australian families thousands by only providing the things they actually want in a funeral.
 To get a free quote, visit the Bare website.

 To take advantage of further savings, a Bare cremation can even be prepaid to avoid price increases over the years.
 A prepaid funeral also takes the future stress off your family later on.